-(2) Represents the expenditures accounted for as operating expenses in accordance with GAAP, which were incurred in connection with the reactivation of stacked or idle rigs acquired with the specific intention to reactivate and deploy.

-(3) Represents certain one-time third-party professional services.
+- (2) Represents the expenditures accounted for as operating expenses in accordance with GAAP, which were incurred in connection with the reactivation of stacked or idle rigs acquired with the specific intention to reactivate and deploy. - (3) Represents certain one-time third-party professional services and certain costs related to acquisitions. - (4) Represents Adjusted EBITDA divided by the total revenues excluding the amortization of intangible liability.